gregbaker/raspberry-pi-cluster/README.md

 ## TODO

-Since the USB drive gets better read-write speed than the SD card, I would like to try moving the Hadoop installation there.

 It might be nice to have a SquashFS filesystem for the basic installation, and a AuFS/UnionFS for everything on top of that.
 That would make re-imaging the nodes super easy.